Aaron-Furnell/Racerecord/README.md

-This is a solution to the Pearson BTEC Level 3 Nationals Extended Diploma (Computing):
+This is a solution to the Pearson BTEC Level 3 Nationals Extended Diploma (Computing) that was done in College:

     You are asked to use your software design, development, testing and evaluation skills to produce a program that meets a client’s requirements.